MinuMThomas/LivePlants/README.md

     *  As a user I can easily identify the total cost of my Cart

 - User Feedback/Confirmation
-    *  As a user I receive prompt feedback concerning my actib=vity on the site
+    *  As a user I receive prompt feedback concerning my activity on the site
     *  As a user I can see a order confirmation message
     *  As a user I receive an order confirmation email